chtenb/neo-ansi/README.md

 ## Implementation for TextMate scopes

+Many tools support the TextMate format for syntax highlighting, including VSCode and bat.
+Therefore we provide a simple implementation for  from a given Ansi 16 color palette.
-Language constructs are called [scopes](https://macromates.com/manual/en/language_grammars) in TextMate terminology, and they are matched using [scope selector](https://macromates.com/manual/en/scope_selectors).
+Language constructs are called [scopes](https://macromates.com/manual/en/language_grammars) in TextMate terminology, and they are matched using [scope selectors](https://macromates.com/manual/en/scope_selectors).
-To aid in realizing principles **C.2** and **C.3** we implement a simple TextMate theme generator based on a variable palette of colors and a fixed scope assignment strategy.
+To aid in realizing principles **C.2** and **C.3** we implement a simple tool for generating TextMate themes (.tmTheme files) based on a variable Ansi 16 color palette a fixed scope assignment strategy.
 The scope assignment logic is defined as a collection of templates which can be found in [templates/](https://github.com/chtenb/ansi16/tree/main/templates).
-We generate an example set of TextMate themes from the palettes defined in [palettes/](https://github.com/chtenb/ansi16/tree/main/palettes).
+We generate an example set of TextMate themes from the Ansi 16 color palettes defined in [palettes/](https://github.com/chtenb/ansi16/tree/main/palettes).
 The resulting `.tmTheme` files are placed in the root of this repository.

-### Running the generator

-Make sure you have Python 3.4+ installed.
-Add desired palettes to the `palettes/` folder.
-Run `./generate.py` in the root of the repository.

 ### Usage in VSCode

 We've provided a collection of VSCode themes that implement the Ansi 16 syntax highlighting scheme, which are available at [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16).

-### Usage in Terminal tools
+### Usage in bat and delta

-The file [ansi16.thTheme](https://github.com/chtenb/ansi16/blob/main/output/ansi16.tmTheme) contains a definition of the ansi16 highlighting logic in terms of the 16 ANSI terminal colors.
+The file [bat-ansi16.thTheme](https://github.com/chtenb/ansi16/blob/main/output/ansi16.tmTheme) contains a definition of the ansi16 highlighting logic in terms of the 16 ANSI terminal colors in a format that can be understood by bat.
-Any terminal application that can read tmThemes can be instructued to make use of this, like [bat](https://github.com/sharkdp/bat) and by extension [delta](https://github.com/dandavison/delta).
+Any terminal applications that use `bat` for syntax highlighting (like [delta](https://github.com/dandavison/delta)) will be able to make use of this.
 If the 16 base colors of your terminal are then setup to match the 16 colors of the Ansi 16 color theme in your editor, the syntax highlighting in your terminal git diffs will look the same as in your text editor.
 Note that the themes provided in the [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16) will automatically set the terminal color palette for you in the integrated terminal emulator.

 ### Potential shortcomings

 Since we only concern ourselves with assigning colors to scopes, the grammar used to define the scopes for a language may still differ between different tools and therefore give slightly different results.

+## Contributing

+### Improving the scope assignment logic

+- Pull requests for improvements on the scope assignment logic are welcome, either by improving upon the existing [templates/](https://github.com/chtenb/ansi16/tree/main/templates) or by adding new language support.
+- Pull requests to improve the generation tooling are welcome.
+- Pull requests for new themes are also welcome as long as these themes have some reusability value.
+For other themes you can create your own Ansi 16 theme collection repository.
+By adding this repository as a submodule you can tap into the existing TextMate theme generation logic.

+### Running the tmTheme generator

+- Make sure you have Python 3.4+ installed.
+- Run `./generate.py` in the root of the repository.